dotnet/msbuild/documentation/specs/proposed/telemetry-onepager.md

 ## Plan
 ### V1 scope
 - Collected data point definition
-- Instrumented data points
+- Instrumented data points (as an example how the instrumentation and collection works)
 - Telemetry sent to VS Telemetry in acceptable quantity
 - Dashboards for collected data
-- hooking of customer's telemetry collection
+- Hooking of customer's telemetry collection
+- Documenting and leveraging pre-existing telemetry

 #### Out of scope
 - Unifying telemetry for SDK MSBuild and MSBuild.exe/VS MSBuild.
+- Thorough instrumentation of MSBuild
-- using MSBuild server
+- Using MSBuild server
-- distributed tracing
+- Distributed tracing

 ### Detailed cost
 - Prototyping the libraries/mechanism for collecting telemetry data (month 1) 10dd